osrm-decentralized/osrm_custom_poly/README.md

 # osrm_custom_poly
-A ready docker config to deploy OSRM for any place, using custom pbf
+A ready docker config to deploy OSRM for any place, using custom .poly file

 ![delhi-screenshot](delhi-screenshot.png)